andergod/Website3/content/blogs/risk_return.md

 - ""    #the front matter should be like the one found in, e.g., blog2.md.
 It cannot be like the normal Rmd we used
 - ""
 date: "2021-09-30"
-description: Risk-Return of DJIA stocks # the title that will show up once someone gets to this page
+description: Analyzing mass shootings in US # the title that will show up once someone gets to this page
 draft: false

 keywords: ""